© MHS

 APPLICATION

 Applications must be submitted via the online application portal of the Münster University of Music.
-The application deadline is July 9, 2023 and you will receive feedback by August 10, 2023 as to whether you will be invited to the competition.
+The deadline for applications is August 6, 2023.
+You will receive feedback in a timely manner, as to whether you will be invited to the competition.
 The pre-selection jury will decide on admission to the competition.
 A maximum of 4 - 6 participants will be admitted.

 The application fee is 100 EUR.
 Payment is made during the application process via the online portal.
 The application fee will not be refunded.
 Participation fee can be waived for participants who are from Ukraine and do not have sufficient financial means in the wake of the Russian war of aggression.
 Please contact the competition secretariat for this purpose.